williamlegotyler/classicube-shaders-EXTENDED/README.md

 5) then go ahead on your classicube folder and delete the "reshadepreset.ini" and the "reshade-shaders" folder.

+6) download the shaders.zip file from the latest release at https://github.com/williamlegotyler/classicube-shaders-EXTENDED/releases

-6) extract the shaders.zip file you downloaded and drag the "reshadepreset.ini" and the "reshade-shaders" folder into the classicube folder.
+7) extract the shaders.zip file you downloaded and drag the "reshadepreset.ini" and the "reshade-shaders" folder into the classicube folder.

-7) launch classicube and enjoy your shaders!
+8) launch classicube and enjoy your shaders!